 Dissertation defenses are public and must be held during business hours on days that the university is open for business.
-There are some blackout days when no defenses can be held, thus students should use the defense scheduling link in the "My Programs" box in MyASU under the defense tab to make sure the day they want is available.
+There are some blackout days when no defenses can be held, thus students should use the defense scheduling link in the "My Programs" box on MyASU under the defense tab to make sure the dissertation defense day they choose is available.